Patient education: Adolescent sexuality (Beyond the Basics)

 Some of the most important STIs are:

 In addition, there are vaccines to protect against common types of HPV.
 The vaccine is recommended for both males and females.
-Speak to your healthcare provider about this important vaccine, even if you are not currently sexually active or thinking about becoming sexually active.
+Speak to your health care clinician about this important vaccine, even if you are not currently sexually active or thinking about becoming sexually active.
 The ideal time to receive this vaccine is before you have engaged in any type of sexual activity.
 That is when it is most effective at prevention.
 (See "Patient education: Human papillomavirus (HPV) vaccine (Beyond the Basics)".)

 HIV — HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immune deficiency syndrome).
 HIV is a serious, incurable disease of the immune system.
 In the past, everyone who developed AIDS died.
 Although there is no cure for HIV and no vaccine to prevent it, there are treatments that help many people with HIV infection live longer.
 However, many people still die each year from AIDS.

 Hepatitis B virus — This is a viral infection that can cause liver disease.
 In most cases, the disease goes away after the initial illness.
 But in some people, serious liver damage or liver failure can occur.
 Most children and adolescents are being vaccinated against this infection with a series of three shots.
-You should speak to your healthcare provider if you are not sure if you have had this vaccine.
+You should speak to your health care clinician if you are not sure if you have had this vaccine.
 (See "Patient education: Hepatitis B (Beyond the Basics)".)

 Hepatitis C virus — Hepatitis C virus is a viral infection that can cause serious liver damage or liver failure.
 Liver disease can occur even in people without symptoms.
 Hepatitis C is diagnosed with a blood test.
 Hepatitis C infection can usually be treated with medications, and with newer treatments, many patients can be cured.
 (See "Patient education: Hepatitis C (Beyond the Basics)".)

 Syphilis — This is an infection caused by a small organism called a spirochete (/SPY-ro-keet/), which can cause an ulcer on a person's genitals or anus.
 It has become more common in teens and young adults, especially in certain cities and areas of the United States.
-Sometimes you may not notice the ulcer, because it does not usually cause pain or may be on the inside of the vagina (in females) or anus (in either sex).
-It is important to see your healthcare provider right away if you notice any sores or ulcers.
+Sometimes you may not notice the ulcer because it does not usually cause pain or may be on the inside of the vagina (in females) or anus (in either sex).
+It is important to see your health care clinician right away if you notice any sores or ulcers.
 The sore usually heals but can cause serious long-term problems if untreated.
 Syphilis can usually be cured with antibiotics.

 Trichomonas — Trichomonas ("trich") is a common infection caused by a tiny parasite that can cause itching and/or a discharge from a female's vagina or a male's penis.
 Females notice symptoms far more often than males, although both sexes can be infected without having any symptoms.
-Due to the types of testing available, trich is most often diagnosed in females, but an infection in either sex requires treatment by a healthcare provider.
+Due to the types of testing available, trich is most often diagnosed in females, but an infection in either sex requires treatment by a health care clinician.
 If a sex partner informs you she or he has been diagnosed with trich, you should seek treatment for this infection right away even if you have no symptoms.
-Trichomonas can be cured with antibiotics.
+Trich can be cured with antibiotics.

 The only way to be sure you will not get an STI is to not have sex.
 STIs can be transmitted through sexual intercourse, oral sex, anal sex, and using fingers, other body parts, or sex toys that have come in contact with another person's genitals or body fluids.
 STIs can be transmitted between a male and a female, between two females, and between two males who have sex.